pyOpenSci/software-peer-review/_sources/how-to/editor-in-chief-guide.md.txt

 (pre-review-checks)=
 ### 3. ✔️ Add the pre-review checks to the issue

+When you add `pre-review` checks to the issue, remove the `New Submission!` label from the issue.
+This lets people know that someone is working on the issue and moving it forward.

 :::{important}
 Post your complete pre-review/editor checks in **one single comment**, rather than in multiple